emuhlestein/notes/angular/angular.md

 An Angular application is organized into ***Modules***.
 Each Module is comprized of one or more component.
 Each applicaton has at least one module known as the root module.

+Starting with Angular 6, angular-cli.json was changed to angular.json.

 ***npm*** is the package manager.
 It is used to install all the dependencies for an Angular project and all sub-dependencies.
 All of the dependencies are listed in the package.json file.
 ALl of the dependencies are installed in the node_modules folder.

 Component = Template + Class + Metadata